emmajanedrews/base-template/_posts/2018-01-10-how-using-a-team-approach-is-better-for-our-clients.md

 **When I first got started in real estate, I was handling several different aspects of the profession.** I was attending closings, managing paperwork, and more.

-As I became more and more busy, I found that it became increasingly difficult to manage every task at the highest level.
+As I became busier, I found that it became increasingly difficult to manage every task at the highest level.
 At that point, I knew I needed to start utilizing a team approach to real estate.

 {% include pullquote.html %}